Mattb0/Axie-SLP-Tools/README.md

 }
 ```

-## Dependencies ##
-This software requires several dependencies before it can be installed.
-This installation guide is for *Windows operating systems only*.

-*This installation guide is for Windows operating systems only*

-**Install the following dependencies in the following order**

 ## Dependencies

 This software requires several dependencies before it can be installed.
 This installation guide is for *Windows operating systems only*.